 - Our Universities – Our universities lack sufficient resources and supports to engage FGLI students so that they are successful in earning degrees.
 Instead, the majority of FGLI students drop out.
 Our universities readily accept these students and their public funding, but too many FGLI students drop out with debt and no degree.

-The third annual Report Card was created with the same three objectives in mind:
+The fourth annual Report Card was created with the same three objectives in mind: